tarantool/doc/doc/book/box/indexes.rst

 :doc:`index iterator operations </reference/reference_lua/box_index/pairs>`.
 They can only be used with code in Lua and C/C++.
-Index iterators are for traversing indexes one key at a time, taking advantage of features that are specific to an index type, for example evaluating Boolean expressions when traversing BITSET indexes, or going in descending order when traversing TREE indexes.
+Index iterators are for traversing indexes one key at a time, taking advantage of features that are specific to an index type.
+For example, they can be used for evaluating Boolean expressions when traversing BITSET indexes, or for going in descending order when traversing TREE indexes.

 .. _index-box_index-operations: